๐ Intro to Aggregation Pipelines

 The Aggregation Pipeline in MongoDB is a powerful framework for data processing and transformation.
 It allows you to perform operations like filtering, grouping, sorting, and reshaping data, similar to SQL queries but in a more flexible and scalable way.

-statements.
+In SQL, you achieve complex queries using SELECT, WHERE, GROUP BY, HAVING, and JOIN statements.
 In MongoDB, aggregation pipelines allow you to achieve the same results by passing data through multiple stages, each performing a specific transformation.

 Why use aggregation?โ